SilviuBadic/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors
 This is a classic game well know by everybody.
 I've been focused on implementing JavaScript code, adding interactivity to my buttons.
-The rule is to defeat the computer by choosing on of the three images (a rock, a paper and some scissors).
+The rule is to defeat the computer after choosing on of the three images (a rock, a paper and some scissors).
 Rock beats scissors, scissors cut paper, paper beats rock.

-I wanted to make it a bit harder by adding the thumbnails which shows what every players chosed
+I wanted to make it a bit harder by adding a few features, such as: reseting the game whenever the button is pressed; Autoplay; Thumbnails to show the choices in real time, as well as live text which shows the outputs of the game in real time.

 ## Demo
 You can check out the live version here:
 [https://silviubadic.github.io/youtube-layout-remake-html-css/html/index.html](http://127.0.0.1:5501/html/index.html)

 ## Screenshots
 <img width="1050" alt="8" src="https://github.com/SilviuBadic/rock-paper-scissors-javascript/assets/130041755/f3d35a5c-f743-4a61-b742-5543487bc1b7">
 <br>
 <br>
 <img width="1050" alt="7" src="https://github.com/SilviuBadic/rock-paper-scissors-javascript/assets/130041755/8c21a6fe-3880-429a-b119-96a501b4b381">
 <br>
 <br>

 https://github.com/SilviuBadic/rock-paper-scissors-javascript/assets/130041755/a711127a-e5f3-4175-a631-be6197021713

 ## Features

 1 -- The main objects of the game (my hands).
-Three buttons (left - rock, middle - paper, right - scissors) <br>
+Three buttons (left - rock, middle - paper, right - scissors). <br>
 2 -- The result represented by two small thumbnails.
 My choice vs. computer's choices. <br>
-3 -- The outputs represented by: a text calling the winner, a text representing competitors choices, a text that numbers the winns, losses and ties throughout the game <br>
+3 -- The outputs represented by: a text calling the winner, a text representing competitors choices, a text that numbers the winns, losses and ties throughout the game. <br>
-4 -- Two features which add a bit of complexity to the game: Autoplay, my choices being chosen randomly by the computer.
+4 -- Two features which add a bit of complexity to the game: Autoplay, my choices being randomly chosen by the computer.
 One reset button which resets the score whenever we press the button. <br>

 ## Lessons Learned

-The main lesson was to understand how a function works, how to work with events, how to call a function when a specific button is clicked.

-I've implemented the for loop, displayed some arrays, I've used DOM for the first time, in order to access and change the elements from the main HTML page.
+Other than working with functions, I've managed to deepen my knowledge in construction Conditional Statements, creating functionalities and relations between different functions and objects.
+I've learned a bit about JSON syntax, I've put some addEventListeners to work.

-## Optimizations
+## Optimizations.

-It was a good starting point to understand some of the main concepts of JavaScript, to display some simple functions and give my page a bit of dynamism.
+- Applying JSON for storing and transporting data.
+- Applying event listeners using keydown event, which occurs just when we press 'R' for choosing the Rock object, 'S' for choosing the Scissors object and 'P' for Paper.
+This method will immediately trigger.
+- Conditional statements.